-While extracting both content and URL features results in high-performing phishing detection, it is laborious and time-consuming.
+While extracting both content and URL features result in high-performing phishing detection, it is laborious and timeconsuming.
 Here we investigate using only URL-based information to yield reliable detection of malicious websites.
 Specifically, we determine if deep classification ANNs can be used for this task or if transformers are necessary to process the text and succinctly find appropriate features.
-For this, we have defined three tasks:
+In addition, we check whether mobile-specific transformers have lower testing time but similar performance.
+For this, we have defined four tasks:

-- Task 1: Determine how deep classification ANNs perform on content and URL-based website features.
-We utilize both URL features and website content to provide a baseline top performance expected using a feature-based approach.
-Using a synthetically-extended dataset designed to make phishing detection more robust against adversarial attacks [22, 23], we perform a guided hyper-parameter search to find the best ANN. - Task 2: Investigate how well deep classification ANNs perform on URL-only website features.
+• Task 1: Determine how deep classification ANNs perform on content and URL-based website features.

+We utilize both URL features and website content to provide a baseline top performance expected using a featurebased approach.
+Using a synthetically-extended dataset designed to make phishing detection more robust against adversarial attacks [28, 29], we perform a guided hyperparameter search to find the best ANN.

+Task 2: Investigate how well deep classification ANNs perform on URL-only website features.

-Using only URL-based features, we again perform a guided search to find the best ANN and compare our results to Task 1, determining the importance of website content in feature-based deep learning approaches. - Task 3: Explore using transformers to detect phishing directly on URL strings.
+Using only URL-based features, we again perform a guided search to find the best ANN and compare our results to Task 1, determining the importance of website content in feature-based deep learning approaches.

+• Task 3: Explore the use of transformers to detect phishing directly on URL strings.

-We apply BERT and ELECTRA to website phishing detection using transfer learning, fine-tuning them on website URL strings.
+We apply BERT, ELECTRA, and RoBERTa to website phishing detection using transfer learning, fine-tuning them on website URL strings.
 Because they learn patterns in text, we hypothesize that they will detect phishing websites solely from the URL, saving time in collecting and preparing website feature data as well as significantly reducing training time and resources.